gbraad/blog-content/0002-trigger-phonegap-build-from-github.md

 ---
-layout: default
+Title: Trigger PhoneGap Build from GitHub
-title: Trigger PhoneGap Build from GitHub
+Date: 4-11-2014
 ---

 You can remotely trigger a build by using the API: https://build.phonegap.com/docs/api